 What's happened

-Israeli Prime Minister Benjamin Netanyahu's attempt to dismiss Shin Bet chief Ronen Bar has escalated into a legal and political crisis.
-Bar's affidavit to the Supreme Court accuses Netanyahu of demanding personal loyalty and attempting to influence investigations into his aides.
-The court has temporarily frozen Bar's dismissal amid ongoing protests and legal challenges.
+Israeli Prime Minister Benjamin Netanyahu faces escalating legal challenges as his attempts to dismiss Shin Bet chief Ronen Bar have sparked a political crisis.
+Bar's affidavit accuses Netanyahu of demanding loyalty and attempting to influence investigations into his aides.
+The High Court has temporarily frozen Bar's dismissal amid ongoing protests and legal scrutiny.

 What's behind the headline?